 9 May 2017

-These days, the career path you start on, may not be the one that you end up on.
-As you travel through life there are many things that can impact your job options and your career opportunities.
+These days, the career change is the norm.
+The path you start on, may not be the one you’re walking on in three to five years time.
 For millennials, it is predicted they will change jobs upwards of 17 times.
 For the rest, changing careers is simply a growing inevitability (as highlighted in research done by Seek).
-This is the age of the career changer.
-Welcome.
+Welcome to the age of the career changer.

 Why Become a Career Changer?

-What drives this?
-Often it comes from external sources.
+The first thing you might ask is – what drives this?
+Often it comes from any number of external sources.

-Then there’s also internal change.
-As highlighted by Glassdoor, you may have simply lost enthusiasm, grown tired, or outgrown the options for learning and growth within your current job.
+As highlighted by Glassdoor, there’s also internal change; you may have simply lost enthusiasm, grown tired, or outgrown the options available for learning and growth within your current job.

-Or, as it would be for many, it can be a combination of reasons.
-But no matter your life stage, the first step is recognising that you want change.
-Maybe you want greater challenges, your values and interested have changed, or you simply don’t know what the next step should be.
+Or, it can simply be a combination of reasons.
+But no matter what life stage you are at, the first step is recognising that you want to change careers.

 Starting On The Path Of Change

 Quite often, we already know what we want to be doing.
-Whether it’s becoming an artist, starting a business or changing from hospitality to horticulture, quite often the only thing stopping us is knowledge.
-“Where do I want to go in my career?” is
+Whether it’s becoming an artist, starting a business or changing industries, quite often the only thing stopping us is the knowledge of what and how.
+The first big step on your path to change is research – look into the industries you are considering, the skills required and the experience needed.

-Sites such as the Federal Government’s Job Outlook can give you a peek into what’s next in the job market, allowing you to be strategic as a career changer.
+Sites such as the Federal Government’s Job Outlook page can give you a peek into what’s next in the job market, allowing you to be all the more strategic.

 Increase Your Skills

-Once you have an answer to this question, start gaining knowledge about what’s involved from others who already do it successfully.
-Start by getting onto websites like Seek or LinkedIn and do a job search in your field of interest to see what employers are asking for.
-Do some research on the Internet, find a forum and ask some questions or join a Meetup group and talk to others in your field of interest.
+Once you have an answer to this question, start gaining knowledge about the “how” of the change from those you want to emulate.
+You could start by getting onto websites like Seek or LinkedIn to do a job search in your field of interest.
+Do some research on the broader Internet, where you can find forums and industry groups.
+Alternatively, you can join a Meetup group and talk to others in the same situation or who you wish to work with.

 While it is going to be harder to make the change if you have financial or family responsibilities, flexible study options can make the transition smoother and less challenging.
-Studying after hours or on weekends can increase your skills and abilities to bring about the opportunity for change.
+Studying after hours or on weekends can increase your skills and abilities to bring about the opportunity for change; this includes programs dedicated to bridging gaps between high school learning and tertiary course expectations.

-Here are a few tips that can help you take control of you study time and get a head start as a career changer:
+Here are a few tips that can help you take control of your study time and get a head start as a career changer:

 - Set a regular study appointment – treat it like any other appointment or regular commitment, like going to the gym.